brainandbodycode/brainandbodycode.github.io/content/home.md

 ---
 # <span class="bright">Welcome to healing!</span><br />

-At **Brain and Body Therapy** we treat the body as a whole and utilize various treatment techniques for a holistic approach to the body.
-One of our goals is to lessen the barrier of self-care by providing in-home services, meaning we travel to your house for your session!
-We specialize in pregnancy and postpartum massage as well as pediatric bodywork.
+At **Brain and Body Therapy** we specialize in pregnancy and postpartum massage as well as pediatric bodywork.
 Our techniques include cupping, craniosacral, swedish / relaxation, and Masgutova Neurosensorimotor Reflex Integration (MNRI).

+We treat the body as a whole and utilize various treatment techniques for a holistic approach to the body.
+One of our goals is to lessen the barrier of self-care by providing in-home services, meaning we can travel to your home for your session!

 ::

 ::spacer{size="--space-large"}